wahamiyousef/PinterestDarkMode/README.md

-# PinterestDarkMode
+# Pinterest Dark Mode

-Dark mode for pinterest
+Chrome Extension for dark mode for Pinterest